shrage/atavya/.ai/_core/conversation_monitoring.md

 ## Work Unit Status Tracking

-Monitor conversations to track work unit status:
+The AI assistant monitors conversations to track work unit status:

 1. **Creation Triggers**:
    - Starting work on a new feature or component
    - Breaking down a larger task into smaller units
-   - User request to create a work unit
+   - Human project manager request to create a work unit

 2. **Status Update Triggers**:
    - Completion of a checkpoint